 - Ann Handley is the foremother of content marketing.
 Her book Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content is a must-read for anyone who is responsible for producing engaging content.

-Recommended by Elyse Haines, Marketing Manager
+Recommended by Elyse Haines, Marketing Director

 - For the fundraiser who is also spiritual — and wants a deeper understanding of how their work and personal faith are integrated — check out A Spirituality of Fundraising, edited by John S. Mogabgab.

 - The Influential Mind: What the Brain Reveals About Our Power to Change Others by Tali Sharot is not a traditional fundraising book, but it gives great insight into how and why humans behave and make decisions.
 Excellent book for the neuroscience fans!

 - No list of books a fundraiser needs to read would be complete without Penelope Burk’s Donor Centered Fundraising.
 This industry classic covers a lot of common-sense topics with supporting data.

 Recommended by Kurt Worrell, Senior Vice President of Donor Engagement Team

 BONUS: If you are only able to add one book to your list, check out our Fundraising Field Guide.

 The fundraising experts at TrueSense Marketing banded together to write and publish this complete compendium of tried-and-true tactics for conquering the fundraising frontier.
 You can get your free copy here.

 Get More Insights Into: